-This course will introduce students to a number of media and practices in studio art.
-Problems in drawing, design and a color medium will be given.
+In this course, students are introduced to a number of media and practices in studio art.
+Studies in drawing, design and a color medium will be given.
 The student will become acquainted with such basic concepts as figure/ground interaction and value relationships.
 Some of the materials used may be pencils, paper, acrylic paint and linoleum block printing.